|

 Five of the antefixes are exhibited in the Paestum museum.
 Each is of a different form and type, and the museum label suggests that they are displayed more-or-less in chronological order (see the other four in the photos below).
 The depictions of the Gorgon are successively less horrid.

-A fragment of a Gorgoneion antefix from Linora, south of Paestum at My Favourite Planet
+A fragment of a similar Gorgoneion antefix from the sanctuary at Linora, 3 km south of Paestum.

 Mid 6th century BC.